Gap Year: How to Plan A Rewarding Experience!

 What Are My Options If I Take a Gap Year?

 Foreign travel is perhaps one of the most attractive options for gap year participants because many programs give them the opportunity to immerse themselves in a different culture.
 Students can spend a semester at sea through Seamester, which combines foreign travel with academic classes in subjects such as oceanography, marine biology, and scuba and sailing certification.
-Other programs, like i-to-i, let students choose whether they want to have a tour, which consists primarily of traveling around a country, or a volunteer experience, with an emphasis on community service.
 API also offers comprehensive international programs in 29 different countries.
 To read about one student’s experience with API, click here.
-Thinking Beyond Borders, which offers a Global Gap Year and both a Latin America and Asia gap semester, gives students the chance to engage with a curriculum focused on studying global issues and how participants, as individuals, can enact change.
-In addition to seminar-based classes, Thinking Beyond Borders reinforces students’ knowledge through multiple home stays and structured mentoring.
-These programs are often the most costly options, but financial aid may be available.
+Animal lovers who might be considering vet school can do a veterinary program in Thailand offered by Loop Abroad.
+Students interested in environmental and community projects can visit Costa Rica or South Africa through Raleigh International.

 While some gap year programs can cost as much as a year in college, there are also very affordable (and even free) alternatives that students can pursue.
 World Wide Opportunities on Organic Farms (WWOOF) is a program where volunteers help hosts with agricultural chores in exchange for room and board with the host’s family.
 While WWOOF charges a small fee to help maintain the network, volunteers do not pay for their stay.
+WWOOF requires a level of independence as it is not a formal program overseen by adults.
 The Student Conservation Agency (SCA) offers another reasonably-priced option for students who want to combine volunteerism with travel.
 Volunteers camp in backcountry and front country locations in the United States and work on conservation efforts.

 For students who want to do community service closer to home, programs like City Year and AmeriCorps can offer a rewarding and affordable option.
 Both programs have locations throughout the United States, making it easy to find opportunities that are close to you.
 In addition to programs that allow you to volunteer locally, AmeriCorps also has the National Civilian Community Corps, where participants live and work full-time at one of five campuses for 10 months and complete service projects in the regions.
 Another option is to check with local charities and affiliates to see if they have any long-term volunteer positions available.